haakonst/elixir-todo-workshop/README.md

 ```

 ## Build the Docker image
-This will take some time.
 ```
 > cd C:/src/elixir-todo-workshop/
 > docker build -t elixir-todo-workshop .
 ```
+This will take some time.
+Don't worry too much about all the warnings and error messages that are displayed.
+The image will be built anyway, and the last message will be something like "Successfully tagged elixir-todo-workshop:latest" followed by another security warning which can be ignored.

 ## Run the Docker image
 Use either of these commands (the latter is just a script file containing the former):